ansys/pyansys-dev-guide/doc/source/packaging/structure.rst

 - ``tests/`` contains all unit tests for checking the integrity of the project.

+- ``setup.py`` or ``pyproject.toml`` is known as the project's file.

 The ``doc/`` Directory
 ----------------------

+When distributing software it is important to document it.
+Documenting software means giving guidelines on how to install and use it but also which functions, methods and/or classes does it ship with.
+Examples can also be considered documentation.
+The purpose of the ``doc/`` directory is to store all documentation related files.

+Projects in the PyAnsys ecosystem take advantage of `Sphinx`_, a tool used for building documentation for Python-based projects.
+A ``doc/`` directory making use of `Sphinx`_ requires the following structure, as shown by figure :numref:`doc structure diagram`:

+.. include:: diagrams/doc_structure_diagram.rst

+- ``_build`` contains the rendered documentation in various formats: HTML, PDF...

+- ``source`` contains the RST files which will be rendered when building the documentation.

+- ``make.bat`` and ``Makefile`` are used to automate cleaning and building commands.
+The ``make.bat`` is intended to be used by Windows users while ``Makefile`` is devised for MacOS/Linux ones.

+The ``source/`` directory needs to contain at least the following files:

+- ``conf.py`` is a Python script used to declare the configuration of `Sphinx`_.
+- ``index.rst`` is the index page of the documentation.

+In case you would like to include images or documents, it is recommended to add those in the ``_static/`` directory.

 The ``src/`` Directory